 Check out audiobooks

-If you’re not a book worm, you might be a perfect candidate for audiobooks.
+If you’re not a bookworm, you might be a perfect candidate for audiobooks.
 While hard copies are still the most popular book form, audiobooks are on the rise.
-Studies show 1 in 5 American’s now listen to audiobooks.
+Studies show 1 in 5 American’s now listened to audiobooks.